f5devcentral/access-solutions/solution9/guide/guide.rst

     |image017|

 #.
-The user recieves a 200 OK with a reponse.
+The user receives a 200 OK with a response.
 The Access Token was successfully validated by the BIG-IP to permit access.

     |image018|